Attestation 12 min read

 How We Help With Attestation

 Navigating the attestation process is complex.
-Different countries, changing rules, multiple offices—it's easy to make mistakes that cost time and money.
-We provide:
+Different countries, changing rules, multiple offices — it’s easy to make mistakes that cost time and money.
+Our concierge team provides:

 • Process guidance: We identify the correct attestation path for your specific documents and destination

-• Coordination: We can manage the entire chain from home country authentication through MOFA
+• Coordination: We manage the entire chain from home country authentication through MOFA

 • Translation: Once attested, we provide MOJ-certified translation that includes all attestation stamps